 Our Responsibilities: To present a solid review of the subject matter.
 The Instructor and Teaching Assistant(s) are committed to helping you understand the material.
-If you have any questions regarding course materials, policies, grading, and technical problems, contact one of us ahead of time.
-You are encouraged to ask questions through the course web page Discussion or Chat tabs.
+If you have any questions regarding course materials, policies, grading, and technical problems, do not hesitate to contact one of us.
+You are encouraged to ask questions through the course web page Discussion tab.

 Your Responsibilities: To keep up with lectures, readings, films, and submitting assignments BEFORE the due date.
-This is an online course, and it is easy to fall behind, therefore you are encouraged to keep up with the "Lecture Schedule" provided in the Resources tab.
-All changes in assignments and grades, as well as announcements, will be posted on the course website.
-You are expected to:
+This is an online course, and it is easy to fall behind, therefore you are encouraged to keep up with the "Lecture and Assignments Schedule" provided in the Course Materials tab.
+You are expected to submit your assignments in the appropriate place.
+DO NOT send us any assignment through personal emails nor leave a hard copy at our offices.